danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-24-building-a-webview-for-swiftui.md

 }
 ```

-And that's it!
+That's it!
 We now have a `WebView` that can be used on both iOS and macOS.

 Let's take a look at the slightly different `SFSafariViewController`.

 ## SFSafariViewController

 `SFSafariViewController` is defined in `SafariServices`.
-It can display a navigation bar topmost and a toolbar bottommost, with navigation, reload, etc. It only supports iOS.
+It displays a navigation bar topmost and a toolbar bottommost, with action buttons for navigation, reload, etc.

-To use the controller in a target or package that supports more platforms, we must use an OS check:
+`SFSafariViewController` only supports iOS, so we must use an OS check when using it:

 ```swift
 #if os(iOS)